alvaro-jrr/furniture-store-chatbot-api/README.md

 1. Install [pnpm](https://pnpm.io/).
 2. Run `pnpm install`.
 3. Create an `.env` based on the `.env.example`.
+4. Create the database in MySQL.
-4. Run `pnpm drizzle-kit generate:mysql && pnpm pnpm tsx src/database/migrate.ts` to setup the database.
+5. Run `pnpm tsx src/database/migrate.ts` to setup the database.
-5. Run `pnpm dev` and open `http://localhost:3000`.
+6. Run `pnpm dev` and open `http://localhost:3000`.